-A News Bureau for Southwest Washington
+Our News Bureau in SW Washington

 Washington and Oregon share the Columbia River, the Cascades, and countless other natural and cultural touchstones.
 OPB has long reported on southwest Washington, documenting the many issues that tie the two states.
-With a planned new bureau in southwest Washington, OPB aims to provide valuable public service journalism, and better engage citizens in important shared issues.
-A number of factors have shaped our decision:
+With a new bureau in southwest Washington, OPB aims to provide valuable public service journalism, and better engage citizens in important shared issues.
+A number of factors shaped our decision:

 - Over the last decade, print and broadcast media organizations have scaled back their newsrooms and distribution networks, leading to diminished sources of trusted, information‐rich local news and analysis.

-- Cutbacks have especially resulted in reduced reporting on regional, statewide, and rural subjects that can be expensive to cover.
+- Cutbacks have resulted in reduced reporting on regional, statewide, and rural subjects that can be expensive to cover.

 - OPB is uniquely positioned to expand trustworthy, collaborative reporting on issues important to citizens in southwest Washington and beyond.

 The bureau's full‐time multimedia reporter will create regular radio and online stories, and in‐depth online components, ranging from audio slideshows to video clips.
 The reporter’s stories will contribute to long‐form features and support other properties, such as our weekday radio conversation, Think Out Loud.
 Stories will be shared with public radio stations across the Pacific Northwest, and with the PBS NewsHour and NPR when a story is of national significance.